maximilian-sprengholz/matched-social-media-profile/README.md

 _Version 0.1.0_

-For an experiment, we use individual social media profiles as a stimulus to signal similarity or difference to a respondent.
-We estimate similarity via a matching approach, and dynamically create a fictitious social media profile for matched individuals.
+For an experiment in the second wave of a panel survey, we use individual social media profiles as a stimulus to signal similarity or difference to a respondent.
+We estimate similarity/difference via a matching approach using respondent's information from the first wave, and dynamically create a fictitious social media profile for matched individuals.

 ## Project organization